WVCB

-WVCB (1410 AM) is a silent radio station formerly broadcasting a combination of contemporary Christian and gospel music.
-WVCB transmits with a daytime power of 500 watts, reducing to 168 watts during nighttime.
-It has always held the callsign WVCB.
-WVCB was an affiliate of the Carolina Panthers Radio Network.
+WVCB (1410 AM) was a radio station broadcasting a combination of contemporary Christian and gospel music.
+WVCB transmitted with a daytime power of 500 watts, reducing to 168 watts during nighttime.
+It had always held the call sign WVCB.
+WVCB was an affiliate of the Carolina Panthers Radio Network, and aired other NFL games via the Sports USA Radio Network.
 It also aired Music & the Spoken Word from CBS Radio.
 WVCB went silent on September 15, 2021.

 History

 Shallotte Broadcasting Company

 The Shallotte Broadcasting Company applied for a new broadcasting license on April 30, 1962, which was granted on September 11, 1963.
-On October 3, 1963, the callsign WVCB was attached to the construction permit.
+On October 3, 1963, the call sign WVCB was attached to the construction permit.
 WVCB began broadcasting on June 11, 1964.
 Its license was granted on January 12, 1965.

 The John Worrell years

 In January 1984, John Worrell bought the station.
 Upon his death, ownership transferred to his wife, Joyce.

 On December 24, 2014, the station went off the air; it returned to the air on December 6, 2015.